 If government is allowed to screen all messages en masse, they’ll be able to outlaw encryption: it will get in their way.
 If service providers can be compelled to screen all messages according to a government ruleset, the costs borne may easily be passed on to users in an otherwise free service.
 If the government can legally hold a service provider responsible for the content of messages sent by others, the only service providers left will be those in lockstep with government surveillance.
 And you and I will pay for those services with both our money and our silence—we’ll be too afraid to say what we think.

-The inmates are starting to run the asylum.
+The inmates are running the asylum.
 The lunacy doesn’t run along party lines, but along government fault lines.
 If you and I refuse to take encryption seriously by refusing to take matters into our own hands, we can expect lunatics like Barr to permanently bar our right to speak.
-Thugs like Clinton & Trump, Graham, Blumenthal and Barr are fine with you and I living in a world like that, but I’m not.
+Thugs like Clinton, Trump, Graham and Blumenthal are fine with you and I living in a world like that, but I’m not.

 I hope you’re not either.